sintefore/TimeStruct.jl/docs/src/manual/multi.md

 The following example demonstrates how to create a regular tree  (through the function [`regular_tree`](@ref)) where each strategic period spans 3 years and is represented by a week with daily resolution.
-The second  argument to the [`regular_tree`](@ref) function specifies the number of branches at each level of the tree, excluding the first level.
+The second  argument to the [`regular_tree`](@ref) function specifies the number of branches at each stage of the tree, excluding the first stage.
 ```@repl ts
 using TimeStruct
 operational = SimpleTimes(7, 1);